Capitalist Party of South Africa

 The Capitalist Party of South Africa (ZACP) is a South African political party.
-The party was launched on 17 March 2019 at the Rand Club in Johannesburg, South Africa.
+The party was launched on 17 March 2019 in Johannesburg, South Africa.
 The party was founded by Kanthan Pillay, Roman Cabanac, Neo Kuaho, Gideon Joubert, Unathi Kwaza, Duncan McLeod, Sindile Vabaza, Louis Nel, Katlego Mabusela and Dumo Denga.

 Core principles

 The ten core principles of the party were outlined by Kanthan Pillay at its launch on 17 March 2019.